axiomgaming/lostark_theory/kakul_saydon/kakul_notes.md

 #### Other Mechanics

 - Roulette: Stand on the wedge with symbol matching your card.
 - Adds: Spawns soldiers.
 Kill them before they gain aura.
+Not super high proprity.
 - Dice: 3 players rooted, one player kites the cards the boss fires to the corresponding player.
 Players should group up at south side, middle distance from boss but spaced apart from each other.
 Kiter may benefit from speed.
 Esther Inanna makes it so you only need 1 successful match.
+Card order is predictable, it's either Heart-Diamond-Spade-Club, Diamond-Heart-Club-Spade, Spade-Club-Heart-Diamond, or Club-Spade-Diamond-Heart.
-- Circus ball donut mechanic: Balls will fall and split, spawning donut floor shapes.
+- Circus ball donut mechanic: Donut pattern, then  Circus Balls will fall and split.
 Dodge them.
 Timestop and swiftness robes help.
 - Flamethrower tower: Kill it before it does a Medusa.
 Fire spins in clockwise direction, avoid it because of gauge.
 - Red/yellow bomb: Boss briefly holds either a red or yellow bomb, then spin-dashes like Valtan.
-After spin, he will hit the ground with his staff creating an X (if red bomb) or + (yellow bomb) shaped explosion, followed by an outside-inside safe explosion pair (like Vykas).
+After spin, he will hit the ground with his staff creating an X (if red bomb) or + (yellow bomb) shaped explosion, followed by an outside-inside safe explosion pair (like Vykas, except centered in front of boss rather than on him).
-- Flame ring: Boss sidesteps and targets a random player, breathing fire and spawning flamethrow rings at random.
+- Flame ring: Boss sidesteps and targets a random player, breathing fire and spawning flamethrower rings at random.
 Dodge.
 - Fear laser: Long charge before laser is fired, fearing hit players.
 Dodge.
+Sacred bomb frees feared players.
 - Pigeons: Boss removes hat and disappears, teleporting to a random player and firing high speed pigeon missiles.
   Dodge at right/rear of boss.
+Standing at range and dashing through them works if you time it right.
 - Circus ball: **Counterable**.
 Like Seto, boss jumps on ball and follows a random player.
 Kite or shield.

 ## Gate 2